temporalio/documentation/kb/deadline-exceeded-troubleshooting.md

 This can affect many areas of the Server at once.

 As [this user](https://community.temporal.io/t/context-deadline-exceeded-issue/5310) noted, `DeadlineExceeded` was returned while scheduling the Workflow.
+[Similarly, this user](https://community.temporal.io/t/history-server-context-deadline-exceed-errors-every-hour/6090/3) had a recurring issue on their history server.
-The history logs indicated possible database issues, but their metrics revealed latency issues across the Server.
+The history logs for both indicated possible database issues, but their metrics revealed latency issues across the Server.

-After seeing the Workflow fail consistently, a new SQL instance was deployed and restarted.
+After seeing the Workflow fail consistently, a new SQL instance was deployed and restarted on both setups.
 The workflow executed without another issue.

 If you experience widespread occurrences of the `DeadlineExceeded` error, make sure your server metrics are enabled.